kishor-gujar/blog-and-portfolio-laravel-project/README.md

-# programmingplaceBlogAndPortfolio
+# blog-and-portfolio-laravel-project

+# Simple blog and protfolio project with laravel 5

-Latravel blog and portfolio website
+# Latravel blog and portfolio website